 On 6 February 2019, the Regional Court (Landgericht) Frankfurt am Main served Deutsche Bank with a claim by M.M.Warburg & CO Gruppe GmbH and M.M.Warburg & CO (AG & Co.)
 KGaA (together "Warburg") in connection with cum-ex transactions of Warburg with a custody client of Deutsche Bank during 2007 to 2011.
 Warburg claimed from Deutsche Bank indemnification against German taxes in relation to transactions conducted in the years 2007 to 2011.
 Further, Warburg claimed compensation of unspecified damages relating to these transactions.
 Based on the tax assessment notices received for 2007 to 2011, Warburg claimed a total of € 250 million (of which € 166 million is in relation to taxes and € 84 million is in relation to interest).
-On 20 March 2020, Warburg extended its claim against Deutsche Bank to indemnify Warburg in relation to a € 176 million (thereof € 166 million in relation to taxes and € 10 million in relation to interest) criminal confiscation order issued by the Regional Court Bonn in the criminal cum-ex trial on 18 March 2020 regarding the same transactions.
+On 20 March 2020, Warburg extended its claim against Deutsche Bank to indemnify Warburg in relation to a € 176 million (thereof € 166 million in relation to taxes and € 10 million in relation to interest)

+eriminal confiscation order issued by the Regional Court Bonn in the criminal cum-ex trial on 18 March 2020 regarding the same transactions.
 On 28 July 2021 the German Federal Court of Justice ("BGH") confirmed the criminal confiscation.
 On 23 September 2020, the Frankfurt Regional Court fully dismissed Warburg's claim against Deutsche Bank on the grounds that Warburg as the tax debtor (Steuerschuldner) is primarily liable and cannot request payment from Deutsche Bank.
 The court further held that any claims are time-barred.
 On 29 October 2020, Warburg appealed the decision with the Higher Regional Court (Oberlandesgericht) Frankfurt am Main.
 On 1 December 2021, Warburg reduced its claim from the first instance proceeding.
 Warburg now claims € 86 million (thereof € 63 million in relation to taxes and € 23 million in relation to interest).
 Further, Warburg claims an amount of € 54 million in relation to the criminal confiscation.
 In a judgment dated 2 March 2022, the Higher Regional Court (Oberlandesgericht) Frankfurt am Main fully dismissed Warburg's appeal.
 The court did not admit an appeal of its decision to the BGH.
 Warburg filed an appeal against this non-admission (Nichtzulassungsbeschwerde).
+On 4 July 2023, the BGH rendered a final decision in the litigation.
+The court rejected Warburg's appeal (Nichtzulassungsbeschwerde).
+The dismissal of Warburg's civil claims against Deutsche Bank is final and binding (rechtskräftig).